 Example 2:

-We may utilise the ISERROR function wrapped in the SUMPRODUCT function to count the number of cells with errors.
+We may utilize the ISERROR function wrapped in the SUMPRODUCT function to count the number of cells with errors.

 Let’s say we’re given the following information: